 History, growth, and vision

-For 35 years, the Nursery has been committed to ending child abuse and neglect and creating strong, healthy families.
+For more than 40 years, the Nursery has been committed to ending child abuse and neglect and creating strong, healthy families.

 In 1978, the United Way conducted research on child abuse and neglect in the Minneapolis area and found there was nowhere for parents in crisis to turn when they needed counseling and help caring for their children.